bobbyiliev/introduction-to-git-and-github-ebook/README.md

 The project uses [Ibis](https://github.com/themsaid/ibis/) developed by [Mohamed Said](https://github.com/themsaid).

-Ibis is a PHP tool that helps you write eBooks in markdown.
+Ibis is a PHP tool that helps you write eBooks in Markdown.

 ## 🎨 Book Cover

-The cover for this ebook was created with [Canva.com](https://www.canva.com/join/determined-cork-learn).
+The cover for this eBook was created with [Canva.com](https://www.canva.com/join/determined-cork-learn).

 If you ever need to create a graphic, poster, invitation, logo, presentation – or anything that looks good — give Canva a go.